Greedy Bayesian Posterior Approximation with Deep Ensembles: Preliminaries

 where $\mathcal{R}(Z)= \frac{1}{N}\sum_{i=1}^N\ell\left(\frac{1}{M}\sum_{m=1}^M z_m(x_i), y_i\right)$ is the empirical risk of the ensemble, $\ell : \mathcal{Y} \times \mathcal{Y} \rightarrow \mathbb{R}_+$ is a loss function, $\mathcal{D}=\{x_i, y_i\}_{i=1}^{N}$ is a training dataset of size $N$, and $\Omega_{\lambda_M}(Z)$ is some diversity-promoting term, with diversity regularization strength $\lambda_M$.

-Empirical observations in the earlier works on ensembles~\citep{lakshminarayanan2017simple,wilson2020bayesian,fort2019deep} have shown that one can simply ignore $\Omega_{\lambda_M}(Z)$, and rely on non-convexity of the loss landscape, optimizing the risks of individual ensemble members.
-From a variational inference (VI) perspective~\citep{zhang2019variational}, this can be seen as a \emph{mode-seeking} method, and it has been shown experimentally that every ensemble member may discover different modes of the posterior distribution in the function space $p(z | \mathcal{D})$.
+Empirical observations in the earlier works on ensembles~\citep{lakshminarayanan2017simple,wilson2020bayesian,fort2019deep} have shown that one can simply ignore $\Omega_{\lambda_M}(Z)$ during optimization, and rely on non-convexity of the loss landscape, minimizing the risks of individual ensemble members.
+From a variational inference (VI) perspective~\citep{zhang2019variational}, this can be seen as a \emph{mode-seeking} method, that is, the resulting posterior approximation method aims to put mass at the true posterior modes.
+Notably, it has been shown experimentally that every ensemble member may discover different modes of the posterior distribution in the function space $p(z | \mathcal{D})$~\cite{fort2019deep}.

 Approximation of $p(z | \mathcal{D})$ is the ultimate aim of this paper, and we argue that randomization-based mode-seeking is insufficient to obtain a good quality approximation of $p(z | \mathcal{D})$, as this procedure does not maximize the coverage of the support of the posterior.
-By contrast, we aim to find an $\Omega_{\lambda_M}(Z)$ such that the posterior coverage is also maximized.
-Taking a VI perspective again~\citep{zhang2019variational}, $\Omega_{\lambda_M}(Z)$ needs to enforce that $\min_{Z, |Z|=M}\ R(Z) - \Omega_{\lambda_M}(Z)$ has rather \emph{mean-seeking} behavior, while still discovering the high density modes.
+In contrast, we aim to find an $\Omega_{\lambda_M}(Z)$ such that the posterior coverage is also maximized.
+Taking a VI perspective again~\citep{zhang2019variational}, $\Omega_{\lambda_M}(Z)$ needs to enforce that $\min_{Z\in V, |Z|=M}\ R(Z) - \Omega_{\lambda_M}(Z)$ has also \emph{mean-seeking} behavior.
+That is, the approximation method should aim to cover as much of the true posterior support as possible while still discovering the high density modes.